appliedrelevance/epibus/doc/modbus_connection.md

 5. **Set Unit Identifier**: Enter the unit identifier specific to your Modbus network setup.

-6. **Specify Locations**: Add locations using the 'Modbus Location' DocType to define various points or locations on the Modbus device that you want to interact with.
+6. **Specify Locations**: Add locations using the 'Modbus Signal' DocType to define various points or locations on the Modbus device that you want to interact with.

 7. **Save and Test**: After configuring the settings, save the document.
 Ensure to test the connection for proper communication with the Modbus device.